[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 transferred the station's Huntsville area news film archive to Dr. Avon Edward

-Foote in 1994 for instructional distribution and research.
+Foote in 1994 for instructional distribution and research from UNA.

-The WHNT Newsfilm Archive will remain with Dr. Foote
+Newsfilm Archive on Iuka, Mississippi, 1963, remains with Dr. Foote

 Recently, Dr. Foote recalled two of his professor-friends at